-- Laughing at others mistakes - Making negative comments about other teams, robots, shirts, mascots, etc.
+- Laughing at others mistakes - Making negative comments about other teams, robots, shirts, mascots, etc. - Touching other teams' robots without their permission.

-Coopertition®
+Coopertition[®]

 - Cooperation and Competition - Once you have mastered a skill, you teach it to someone else so that everyone can do better next time. - Example: Sharing a spare part or battery charger with another team so they have a chance to compete